 Leverage allows someone with $10,000 to trade as if he has $50,000 up to $2,000,000.
 The forex markets have a few unique characteristics.

-- They essentially operate 24/7: they’re closed from 5 p.m.
+- The markets essentially operate 24/7.
+They’re closed from 5 p.m.
 EST Friday night until 6 p.m.
 EST on Sunday.

 - It’s also worth noting that some major pairs also have futures contracts associated with them.